IC-Karym/IC-Karym/README.md

-# 🚀 Join Us at InCycling – We're Hiring a Tech Co-Founder
+# 🚀 Join Us in a purpose powered mission, combining circular economy and commercial viability – We're Hiring a Tech Co-Founder

-**InCycling** is an early-stage venture on a mission to reduce industrial waste and optimize resource flows in the global chemical sector.
+We are an early-stage venture on a mission to reduce industrial waste and optimize resource flows in the global chemical sector.
 We're building a **B2B SaaS platform** to match, trade, and route surplus raw materials – using **SAP integration**, **AI-assisted classification**, and a strong sustainability vision.

+> 🔍 We're not looking for someone to just write code.
+> We're looking for a **technically sharp, automation-driven CTO**
+> who builds smart systems using the best tools available – including **AI assistance**.

 ---